Glossary

 Why does the ICP matter so much?

-Every GTM motion downstream of the ICP depends on it being correct.
-Outbound prospecting uses the ICP to filter which companies to target and which contacts to reach.
-Paid acquisition uses it to define targeting parameters.
-Content marketing uses it to choose topics.
-Pricing and packaging decisions reflect what the ICP can afford and values.
+Every GTM motion downstream depends on the ICP being right.
+Outbound uses it to filter which companies to target and which contacts to reach.
+Paid uses it to set targeting parameters.
+Content uses it to choose topics.
+Get the ICP wrong and you're spending money talking to people who don't have the problem you solve — and wondering why nothing converts.

 How do you build an ICP?